 People with certain health conditions should avoid colon hydrotherapy entirely, including those with inflammatory bowel diseases like Crohn’s disease or ulcerative colitis, recent colon surgery, severe hemorrhoids, heart or kidney disease, or diverticulitis.

-Important: The FDA has not approved colon hydrotherapy devices for routine cleansing use.
+Mahalaga: The FDA has not approved colon hydrotherapy devices for routine cleansing use.
 These devices are only approved for medical purposes such as cleansing before radiological or endoscopic examinations.

 Proper preparation can help ensure a more comfortable colon hydrotherapy experience: